Geoffrey Acheampong

-Geoffrey Edwin Acheampong (born January 28, 1997) is a Ghanaian professional footballer who currently plays for RoPS in the Finnish Ykkönen.
+Geoffrey Edwin Acheampong (born January 28, 1997) is a Ghanaian professional footballer who currently plays for Birkirkara in the Maltese Premier League.

 Early life and education

 Acheampong was born in Sunyani, Ghana, on January 28, 1997, to Alice and Henry Acheampong.
 He was a part of the Right to Dream Academy and would ultimately move to the United States.
 He played high school soccer at Cate School in Carpinteria, California, and made worldwide headlines with a goal scored from a distance of 60 yards.

-A highly touted prep, Acheampong was rated as the 24th best collegiate soccer prospect in the class of 2015.
+A highly touted prep, Acheampong was rated as the 24th-best collegiate soccer prospect in the class of 2015.
 He continued his soccer career and announced his intention to enroll at the University of California, Santa Barbara.
 In his only year with the Gauchos, Acheampong made 22 appearances and scored 3 goals.
 Playing alongside Nick DePuy, the 10 assists he recorded were the highest on the team.
 The Big West Conference announced Acheampong as the 2015 Freshman of the Year.
 Despite having played only one year, he was already being highly considered as a top Major League Soccer prospect.
 He left school after his first season with the Gauchos to pursue a professional soccer career.

 Professional career

 In June 2016, it was announced that Acheampong had signed with SC Bastia of Ligue 1.
 On September 18, 2016, Acheampong made his professional debut upon entering as a substitute for Allan Saint-Maximin in a match against AS Saint-Étienne.

 Acheampong signed with Veracruz for the 2017–18 Liga MX season.

 On March 1, 2018, it was announced that Acheampong had signed with LA Galaxy II.

 In June 2020, Acheampong moved to Finnish Ykkönen side AC Kajaani.
 He made his debut for Kajaani on 27 June 2020 against FF Jaro, where he scored both goals in a 2–2 draw.

 In March 2021, Acheampong signed with Ghana Premier League side Elmina Sharks as a free agent.

 In July 2021, Acheampong returned to Finland for Veikkausliiga club Rovaniemen Palloseura.

+In 2022, Acheampong continued his journey in Malta and spent one season with Mosta F.C. before joining Sliema Wanderers F.C.
+He was named MFPA Men's Best XI following the 2023–24 Maltese Premier League season.